druidfi/stonehenge/WSL2.md

 Check correct Interface Index

-Usually when you have a wired connection it is `Ethernet` and with wireless it's `Wi-Fi`.
+Usually when you have a wired connection it is `Ethernet` and with wireless it's `WiFi`.

 When you have the correct Interface Index, run this command: